-Today’s guest post is from Paz Chentnik at International Cravings.
+Today’s guest post is from Paz Chentnik of International Cravings.
 She and her family of 4 are avid travelers and are currently living in China.
-She provides some great tips on how to save serious money while traveling with children.
+Paz provides some great tips on how to save serious money while traveling with children.
 I am sure you are going to enjoy it.

 When people find out that we have moved our family to China to live and travel with our kids the first question is how can you afford it?
 Isn’t traveling with a family soooo expensive?
 Actually it is NOT!
 We currently live and travel with our family of four for about $16.00 a day (per person) and we hire a nanny for the days we are more stationary.
 We are living proof that traveling with a family can actually be much less expensive than what you might have thought.
 Here are 10 tips to help you save money and travel more!

 As you know kids no matter what age always get hungry at the most inopportune times.
 Stopping at the nearest 7 Eleven (even though it might seem cheap) or even worse a restaurant will add up really quick.
 Find a local market or food store and stock up on snacks (individually packaged ones are great for younger kids) for the next couple days of traveling.
 We purchase powdered drink packs and carry them with us on any adventure.
 If the kids are in the mood for something other than water they are easy to poor into their water bottle.
 You give it a good shake and presto a yummy drink.
 I recommend avoiding sugary ones because sugar, kids, and buses don’t mix well in my book.
 When you have snacks and beverages on hand it makes exploring a lot easier when your non-stop eating teenager is hungry again, or your whiny four year old needs yet another drink.